Hanlin-Zhou/PyTorch-InstantNGP/README.md

     address = {New York, NY, USA},
 }
 ```
-All setting in config.yaml
+All setting in config yaml file.

-Currently only supporting 2D Image.
-Adding NeRF soon